tuanrobe1989/lavoshop/wp-content/plugins/webp-converter-for-media/readme.txt

 #### AVIF support

-Now you can use AVIF as the output format for your images.
+Now in [the PRO version](https://mattplugins.com/products/webp-converter-for-media-pro/?utm_source=webp-converter-for-media&utm_campaign=upgrade-to-pro&utm_medium=readme-avif-support) you can use AVIF as the output format for your images.
 The AVIF format is a new extension - is the successor to WebP.
 It allows you to achieve even higher levels of image compression, and the quality of the converted images is better than in WebP.

 #### How does this work?